j-towns/scanagram/README.md

  - __Causal convolution__ Specifically, a call to `jax.lax.conv_general_dilated`
    which uses appropriate (causal) padding, with only 1 spatial dimension.
  - __Scan__ Obviously `scan` itself is scan-like!
- - Any operation without interaction along the sequence axis (some of these are still [TODO](https://github.com/j-towns/scanagram/issues/1)).
+ - Any operation with no mixing along the sequence axis (some of these are still [TODO](https://github.com/j-towns/scanagram/issues/1)).

 Although the input and output of `g` must scan along the 0'th axis (this is